Locarno Ticino, Switzerland Travel Guide

 Sunburn/Heatstroke

-Altitude sickness is not an issue in Locarno itself, but possible on trips to very high Alpine regions.
+Altitude sickness is not considered an issue in Locarno itself, but possible on trips to very high Alpine regions.

 Switzerland has a very low crime rate.
 Locarno is generally very safe for residents and visitors.